samuelomotayo/data-analyst-sam/README.md

 **Project Title:** Data Enriching for the City of Vancouver Health Agency Data Analytics Platform

-**Objective:** The primary goal of this project is to perform comprehensive data wrangling to prepare a robust dataset for customer analytics at XYZ Company.
+**Objective:** The primary goal of this project is to perform comprehensive data enriching to prepare a robust dataset for the City Health Agency at the City of Vancouver.
 By cleaning, transforming, and consolidating data from various sources, the project aims to enhance the accuracy and usability of customer data for subsequent analysis and reporting.

 **Background:** XYZ Company has accumulated customer data from multiple channels, including sales transactions, customer service interactions, and marketing campaigns.
 However, this data is often inconsistent, incomplete, or fragmented, making it challenging to derive meaningful insights.
 Effective data wrangling will facilitate better decision-making and more targeted marketing strategies.